 One of the most frequently asked questions from people traveling to Japan is what is the difference between shrines and temples?
 The religion of Japan is “Shintoism”, right?
 There is such a thing.
 So this time, I would like to touch on the difference between a shrine and a temple.

+There are about 80,000 shrines and 77,000 temples in Japan.
+Both shrines and temples are very sacred places, and they are places where you can pray peacefully and relaxed.
+Its unique space and beauty are indispensable for sightseeing in Japan.
 Not only do you have to look at its unique beauty and take pictures, but you can also experience the cultural part of it, which will make your trip to Japan even more fulfilling.
 So, whether you’re drawn to the mystical allure of shrines or the serene wisdom of temples, Japan’s sacred sites promise an unforgettable adventure!

 In the first place, the difference between a shrine and a temple is a facility with a different religion.
 Due to the differences in religious beliefs, the content of prayer is mainly different between shrines and temples.

-We worship God at Shinto religious facilities.
+Shrine: We worship God at Shinto religious facilities.
 At the shrine, people pray for happiness and wishes in this world, and when their wishes come true, they come to thank them.

-Enshrine the Buddha in a Buddhist religious facility.
+Temples: Enshrine the Buddha in a Buddhist religious facility.
 At the temple, we express our gratitude for our daily lives and pray for a paradise after death.

 So how are Shinto and Buddhism different?
 Here are some of the differences between Shinto and Buddhism.

-Shinto is an ethnic religion born in Japan.
+Difference Between Shinto and Buddhism Shinto is an ethnic religion born in Japan.
 In Shintoism, it is believed that gods dwell in everything around us, and are sometimes described as “eight million gods”.
 Shinto is not a monotheistic religion, but a polytheistic religion.
 The supreme deity of Shinto is Amaterasu, the radiant sun goddess.
 Multiple gods are enshrined in the shrine, and the gods enshrined in each shrine are called “Saishin”.
 In some cases, those who have achieved great feats are enshrined as gods in shrines.
 For example, Nikko Toshogu Shrine is Tokugawa Ieyasu, Dazaifu Tenmangu Shrine is Sugawara Michishin, and Meiji Jingu Shrine is Emperor Meiji and Empress Meiken.
 The shrine will be set up in a “special sanctuary”.

 The shrine enshrines the “divine body” in which the gods dwell.
 The divine body is the object of worship.
 There are various types of deities, from mirrors and swords to the sea, to mountains, to things in nature that have been transformed into animals.
 For example, the shrine of Asama Shrine’s divine body is majestic Mt.
 Fuji, and the Atsuta Jingu cradles an ancient sword.
+It is believed that all the objects enshrined in the shrine have spiritual power and protection.

 Since there is no guru or doctrine, there is no teaching not to do this, but if I dare to name a few, it is rooted in the hearts and cultures of many Japan people, such as “giving in,” “supporting each other,” “thanks,” and “punishment.”